- Nurtures relationships with (rare disease) advocacy groups

 - Understands and addresses human factors

 ARG’s primary goal is to improve and prolong the lives of the people affected by rare diseases through the clinical trials we manage.
+We also focus on patients afflicted by oncology and immunology disease-states.
 We realize our patient-centric approach by carefully cultivating relationships, fostering meaningful communication, and anticipating and addressing all of the challenges in our studies.

 Patient advocacy groups offer irreplaceable value in rare disease drug development programs; therefore, we nurture partnerships with advocacy groups that have first-hand knowledge of how a condition affects patients and best understand the needs of their community.